LinguistDeveloper/clarive/docs/getting-started/kanban.markdown

 icon: kanban
 ---

-* Clarive has a Kanban board generator utility that is available from 2 places: <br />
+* Clarive has a Kanban board generator utility that is available from two places: <br />

 &nbsp; &nbsp;• The topic grid <br />

-&nbsp; &nbsp;• From withing a topic that holds other topics
+&nbsp; &nbsp;• From withing a topic that holds other topics.

-* The kanban board can be opened by clicking on the following icon:
+* The Kanban board can be opened by clicking on the following icon:
 <img src="/static/images/icons/kanban.png" />

 <br />